Distortion of charge distribution due to internal electric fields described by the drift-diffusion semiconductor model: Introduction

-for $t > 0$ and $1 \le q \le \infty$, where $\gamma_q = \frac32 (1-\frac1q)$.
-However, their spatial symmetries are entirely different.
-This fact violates the second law of thermodynamics and the principle of entropy increase.
-In general linear diffusion phenomena, the decay rate of solution in time clearly corresponds to its spatial symmetry.
-More precisely, $U_1^{\mathrm{rad}}$ does not decay as rapidly as might be expected given its high symmetry.
+and all terms decay with the same rate.
 On the other hand, the logarithmic shift $K_2 \log t$ has no linear counterpart for comparison, making it an isolated nonlinearity.
 From these, we understand that these functions cannot arise in linear phenomena and $U_1^{\mathrm{rad}}$ represents the largest component among the nonlinear effects.
 These terms represent symmetry distortions and scale shifts in the charge density due to internal electric field.
 Secondary, not only the largest nonlinear component $U_1^{\mathrm{rad}}$ but also the second component $K_2\log t$ is radially symmetric.
 This indicates that the correction \eqref{exp1st} to the charge density strongly influences the electric field.
 Since $\lambda^{3+2} K_2 (\lambda^2 t, \lambda x) = K_2 (t,x)$ for $\lambda > 0$, this term has a weaker influence than $U_1^{\mathrm{rad}}$.
 We will see that this weak shift $K_2 \log t$ is generated from the strong distortion $U_1^{\mathrm{rad}}$.
 To explain the above discussion in semiconductor engineering terms, $U_0$ and $U_1^{\mathrm{odd}}$ represent linear diffusion effects, while $U_1^{\mathrm{rad}}$ and $K_2 \log t$ describe field effects.
 Furthermore, $U_1^{\mathrm{odd}}$ represents uneven distribution of charge, and the influence of the electric field generates a radially symmetric component $U_1^{\mathrm{rad}}$ that balances it.
 We also emphasize that these terms are determined only by the moments of the initial-data.
 Especially, the field effects are fixed only by the mass of charge.
 This is a characteristic not observed in convection diffusion phenomena.
 Our problem has the same scale as

 in $\mathbb{R}^3$, where $d$ is some direction.
 Compare our results, for example, with the assertions in \cite{DrCrpo,EZ,Ksb}.

 Theorem \ref{thm} treats positive solutions.
 In fact, the same assertion fulfills even for solutions where the sign changes if the initial-data is small.
 This theorem actually requires \eqref{decay}.
 For the same reason, the similar expansion is derived for small solutions to the Keller--Segel chemotaxis model and one to the gravitational interaction model in astronomy.
 These models are formulated as $\partial_t u - \Delta u + \nabla \cdot (u\nabla\psi) = 0$ for $-\Delta \psi = u$.